sumn2u/deep-waste-app/README.md

 See the License for the specific language governing permissions and limitations under the License.
 ```
-Feel free to reach out to us at sumn2u@gmail.com, to Suman or Tek directly if you have any questions or feedback!
+Feel free to reach out to us at sumn2u@gmail.com, to Suman directly if you have any questions or feedback!
 Hope you find this useful 💜